MrHosse/GraphEmbeddingFramework/evaluation/README.md

 # Evaluations
 This directory contains implementations for evaluation metrics.

+## Link Prediction

+Link Prediction is a concept in network analysis and graph theory, primarily applied in the context of social networks, biological networks and various other complex systems represented as graphs or networks.
+It involves predicting the likelihood or probability of the existence of a connection (or "link") between two nodes in a network based on the information available about the network's structure and the attributes of its nodes.

+Here, we implement two different link prediction metrics, which evaluate an embedding method based on the result of the embedding and the input edgelist.

 ## Average Error Link Prediction
+This link prediction method searches for the optimal edge length.
+This means that based on a given edge length if two vertices are closer than the optimal value, they are seen as connected, otherwise not.
+Based on this evaluation, we calculate a recall and precision value, from which harmonic mean, the F-score is calculated.
-This evaluation metric, based on an embedding and an edgelist, calculates the optimal edge length for which the F-score is the highest.
+This evaluation metric calculates the optimal edge length for which the F-score is the highest.
 The F-score is the harmonic mean of precision and recall.

 ## Precision@k Link Prediction
 This evaluation metric, based on an embedding and an edgelist, calculates the value for precision@k, where k is the arithmetic mean of node degrees.
 This value represents the arithmetic mean of the percentage of actual neighbors within the k nearest neighbors for every node.